AthanorLabs/atomic-swap/docs/mainnet.md

 ./bin/swapd --env stagenet --eth-endpoint MAINNET_ENDPOINT
 ```

 If you did not provide a Monero wallet file with `--wallet-file` above, a Monero wallet file is generated for you at `${HOME}/.atomicswap/mainnet/wallet/swap-wallet`.
-You can pass this to `monero-wallet-cli --wallet-file FILE` to interact with it.
+You can pass this to `monero-wallet-cli --wallet-file FILE` to interact with it. **The wallet password is empty by default.**

 Note: You may need additional flags above:
 * `--eth-privkey`: Path to a file containing an Ethereum private key (hex string).
 If you want to act as an XMR-taker (ETH provider), `swapd` needs access to a funded account.
 If you do not provide a key with this flag, you should transfer funds to the address logged when the node starts up.